 The Festival takes pride in turning its spotlight on contemporary professional and amateur artists and performers from North America and Ukraine, and in celebration of Toronto’s diversity, invites a local performing group representing another culture to bring its talents to the main stage each year.

-Throughout its sixteen-year history, the Festival has hosted prime ministers and other politicians from all levels of government.
+Throughout its history, the Festival has hosted prime ministers and other politicians from all levels of government.
 The parade that launches each Festival has been led by marshals including the Rt.
 Hon.
-John Turner, businessman and philanthropist James Temerty, music legend Randy Bachman, investigative journalist Victor Malarek, Senator Raynell Andreychuk, media celebrities Luba Goy, Mimi Kuzyk and Ted Woloshyn, community activist Maria Szkambara, former vice-president of TorStar and Metroland Media Group Ron Lenyk, and former Ontario Education Minister Gerard Kennedy.
+John Turner, businessman and philanthropist James Temerty, music legend Randy Bachman, investigative journalist Victor Malarek, Senator Raynell Andreychuk, media celebrities Luba Goy, Mimi Kuzyk and Ted Woloshyn, community activist Maria Szkambara, former vice-president of TorStar and Metroland Media Group Ron Lenyk, celebrity chef Ken Kostick, Ottawa Senators owner Eugene Melnyk, and former Ontario Education Minister Gerard Kennedy.

-The Festival’s main stage has seen top performers from Ukraine including Ruslana, Vopli Vidopliassova, Mad Heads XL, Mandry and Pikardiska Tersia, as well as The Ukrainians from England, Canada’s many Ukrainian dance companies such as Barvinok, Desna and Rusalka to name a few, and bands such as Edmonton’s Kubasonics and many others.
+As well, the main stage has welcomed performers from Ukraine including Ruslana, Vopli Vidopliassova, Mad Heads XL, Mandry and Pikardiska Tersia; The Ukrainians from England; Canada’s many Ukrainian dance companies such as Edmonton's Shumka, Cheremosh, Dunai and Calgary's Suzirya; Canadian bands such as Edmonton’s Kubasonics, Saskatoon's Tyt i Tam, Montreal’s Zvook, and from the USA, New York's Syzokryli Dance Ensemble.

-The Toronto Ukrainian Festival also has provided an opportunity for outreach to those who have taken part in the parade, the stage and the kiosk areas, including the Canadian Armed Forces, the Scotiabank Run, the Ukrainian Collective of Artists, university student clubs, dance groups, choirs, sports and martial arts clubs, and local, municipal and federal politicians.
+The Bloor West Village Toronto Ukrainian Festival also has provided an opportunity for outreach to those who have taken part in the parade, the stage and the kiosk areas, including the Canadian Armed Forces, the Scotiabank Run, the Ukrainian Collective of Artists, university student clubs, dance groups, choirs, sports and martial arts clubs, and local, municipal and federal politicians.
 As a result, it attracts diverse audiences of multi-generational families.
-Repeat visitors are a mainstay, as evidenced in bookings at the Festival’s host hotels, The Four Points Sheraton and the Old Mill Inn, from letters and emails, and from the reports of local business owners and street vendors.
+Repeat visitors are a mainstay, as evidenced in bookings at the Festival’s host hotels, from letters and emails, and from the reports of local business owners and street vendors.

-Vision, Mission and Goals of the Toronto Ukrainian Festival
+Vision, Mission and Goals of the Bloor West Village Toronto Ukrainian Festival

 arts and culture and thereby strengthening the multicultural fabric of Canada.